-This revenue procedure is effective for per diem allowances for lodging, meal and incidental expenses, or for meal and incidental expenses only that are paid to an employee on or after October 1, 2011, for travel away from home on or after October 1, 2011.
-For purposes of computing the amount allowable as a deduction for travel away from home, this revenue procedure is effective for meal and incidental expenses or for incidental expenses only paid or incurred on or after October 1, 2011.
+This revenue procedure is effective for per diem allowances for lodging, meal and incidental expenses, or for meal and incidental expenses only that are paid to an employee on or after November 26, 2019, for travel away from home on or after November 26, 2019.
+For purposes of computing the amount allowable as a deduction for travel away from home, this revenue procedure is effective for meal and incidental expenses or for incidental expenses only paid or incurred on or after November 26, 2019.
+Notwithstanding the effective date in this section 9, amendments made by the TCJA to § 67 are effective for taxable years beginning after December 31, 2017, and to § 274 are effective for amounts incurred or paid after December 31, 2017.